dougeby/IntuneDocs/intune/mdm-authority-set.md

 To activate Office 365 MDM in addition to your existing Intune Service, go to [https://protection.office.com](https://protection.office.com), choose **Data Loss Prevention** > **Device Security Policies** > **View list of Managed Devices** > **Let's get started**.

-For further details on Office 365 MDM activation, see [Set up Mobile Device Management (MDM) in Office 365](https://support.office.com/en-us/article/Set-up-Mobile-Device-Management-MDM-in-Office-365-dd892318-bc44-4eb1-af00-9db5430be3cd)
+For more information, see [Set up Mobile Device Management (MDM) in Office 365](https://support.office.com/en-us/article/Set-up-Mobile-Device-Management-MDM-in-Office-365-dd892318-bc44-4eb1-af00-9db5430be3cd)

 If you want the end users to only be managed by Office 365 MDM, then remove any assigned Intune and/or EMS licenses after activating Office 365 MDM.